chungkw/sequelize_tutorial/tutorial/04_One-to-One.md

 Or as Sequelize calls it, associations.

-Say that now our users each have one and only one story, so we want a relationship between a user and their story.
+Say that now our users each can have one story, so we want a relationship between a user and their story.

 A new model definition is necessary, in [`Stories.js`](../server/src/models/Stories.js):